sogaiu/janet-examples/doc/janetuary-examples-2025.md

 Note that if a PR contains an example that has one of the above characteristics, merging may be delayed as the matter is examined.

+If there is some edge case or behavior that doesn't get resolved relatively soon, it may be best to remove these kinds of things out of in-progress PRs.
+If / when they get attended to later corresponding examples might be made at that time.

 ## Ideas

 * "Request examples for X"